John-Jumper/Upside-MD/README.md

     git clone git@psd-repo.uchicago.edu:freed-and-sosnick-lab/upside-parameters.git

 #### Compiling the code
+If you are running on midway, godzilla, Ubuntu, Debian, or OS X, try `initial_setup.bash` in the upside directory.

 Note that the build system uses CMake (www.CMake.org) to find dependencies.
-If you just want to build and run the code, do the following after installing the dependencies above.
+If you just want to build and run the code, try `get_new_version.bash` in the `upside` directory.

-    cd upside
-    mkdir obj
-    cd obj
-    cmake ../src
-    make -j8

 After executing these commands, there will be an `upside` binary in the `obj/` directory.
 The configuration generator `upside_config.py` will still be in the `src/`